11 May 2026

 Parquet and Variant

-Recently Parquet added the Variant type, a binary encoding of a primitives, arrays or object of arbitrary types.
+Recently Parquet added the Variant type, a binary encoding of primitives, arrays or objects of arbitrary types.
 It allows representing structured data in such a way that it can be queried more efficiently than if the same data was serialized and stored as a string type.
 But the real kicker is “Variant shredding”.
 It’s the process of extracting some of the properties within the Variant into their own columns.
 This should then give us maximum performance when aggregating on those columns.
 And DuckDB apparently supports this!

 Once I learned about this, a path towards my dream observability system emerged.
 Step 1: Write a service that accepts arbitrary JSON payloads, buffers them in memory and writes them to Parquet files with the payload being of type Variant every 10 seconds or so.
 Step 2: Every hour, read all the small Parquet files and shred them into a larger hourly file.
 Step 3: Possibly aggregate the hourly files into even broader files, but I’ll see when I get to it.

-Now at query time, I will have at most an hour worth of data in inefficient, unshredded form.
+Now at query time, I will have at most an hour’s worth of data in inefficient, unshredded form.
 That should be easy enough to deal with.
 Data older than that will be in highly efficient form.
 And the best part?
-DuckDB should be able to query across many Parquet file using glob syntax, even when some have concrete, shredded columns and some don’t.
+DuckDB should be able to query across many Parquet files using glob syntax, even when some have concrete, shredded columns and some don’t.
 But we’ll see this for ourselves.

 Exploration

-Let’s start with the example given in DuckDBs documentation.
+Let’s start with the example given in DuckDB’s documentation.

 CREATE TABLE events (id INTEGER, data VARIANT);